m1chaelwilliams/my-nvim-config/README.md

 A very simple Neovim configuration.

-_These preview are outdated, it looks better now_
+This preview is outdated, it looks better now\_
 ![preview](./assets/nvim-config.png)

 ## File Structure